Founder and CEO of Jessica Thiefels Consulting

 Once you’ve settled on a voice and tone, choose specific words that describe your new messaging.
 These words act like guideposts, helping to ensure you’re maintaining your new voice.
-Check out this tone-of-voice words guide
+Check out this tone-of-voice words guide to get started.

 To reach new customers, you may have to shift to new platforms and try new types of content.
 You probably already know that, but what you may be forgetting about is the broad spectrum of content you have at your fingertips, both digital and otherwise.
 For example, you may want to consider: